-Buried utilities may be parallel to each other and frequently they cross the area being searched at various angles and depths.
+Buried utilities are not parallel to each other, and frequently they cross the area being searched at various angles and depths.

-As the locator antennas response is directional (using the traditional screen), it is important to search the area in the same or similar pattern as shown.
+As locator antennas' response is directional (using the traditional screen), it is important to search the area in the same or similar pattern as shown.

 This orients the antennas in a way that will locate any signals being radiated from the buried utility.

-Once a response is found, trace pinpoint and mark the utility.
-Searching an area in this way is generally but not exclusively done in the Peak mode using passive locating.
+Once a response is found, trace, pinpoint, and mark the utility.
+Searching an area in this way is generally (but not exclusively) done in the "Peak" mode using passive locating.